pszynk/csxlock/README.md

  - uses PAM
  - sets DPMS timeout to 10 seconds, before exit restores original settings
  - basic RandR support (drawing centered on the primary output)
+ - user colors for background and text
+ - date and time (updated on by keyboard press)
+ - lock tty (SUID needed!)

 Requirements